 50 Shades is a stumbling block – something that makes it easy for people to hurt themselves and others.
 And it’s a pretty significant one too: 50 Shades of Grey has sold over 100 million copies.
 (As an aside, because I think this needs to be said in black and white: I do not think that everyone who has had some enjoyment from reading 50 Shades is OK with abuse.
 Just saying.)

 Now when it comes to things that trip people up, there are two questions you can ask:

 - What is it about the obstacle that makes it hazardous?

 - What is it about how people walk that means they might fall foul of it?

-There’s a lot out there on 50 Shades that tackles the first question – along with quite a bit on this blog (if you’re not familiar with the books, you can read some basics here).
+There’s a lot out there on 50 Shades that tackles the first question – along with quite a bit on this blog.
 But I’m going to try to answer both questions.
 Because if I can, I’ll have something that will be helpful to people long after 50 Shades falls into obscurity.
 Which it will.

 For some background on the books:

 The 50 Shades trilogy is a series of three erotic romance books: 50 Shades of Grey (FSOG), 50 Shades Darker (FSD) and 50 Shades Freed (FSF).
 The first book was published in 2011 and a film adaptation was released in 2015.

 The author is E.L.
 James (real name: Erika Leonard).